 Stout Beer Guide

 Dark, rich, creamy, and smooth.
-A classic, classy beer that’s as refreshing as it is nutritious, stouts are guaranteed to stimulate your taste buds and quench your thirst.
+A classic, classy beer that’s as refreshing as it is nutritious.
+Stouts are guaranteed to stimulate your taste buds and quench your thirst.
 Rich in history and in flavour, stouts are one of the most interesting types of beer.
 Read on to find out what exactly stout is, where it came from, and what it tastes like.

 What is a stout?